karpathy/find-birds/README.md

 The goal is to find people on Twitter ("birds", haha) who you should follow.

-The source of signal is that the people you follow follow other people you probably should follow but so far do not.
+The source of signal is that the people you follow, follow other people you probably should follow but so far do not.

 ## installation